Keșco

-History
+Origin

-According to historian Johann Svoboda, the family had its roots in Russia, where members of the family appeared in 1097 as Knyazen in the Principality of Kiev.
-According to him, the family has descended from Rurik dynasty, in particular from the Wassilko, Prince of Rostov (1209–1238).
+According to historian Johann Svoboda, the family had its roots in Russia, where members first appeared in 1097 as Knyazen in the Principality of Kiev.
+He stated that the family descended from the Rurik dynasty, in particular from Wassilko, Prince of Rostov (1209–1238), which is the more widely accepted version of the family’s ancestry.
+According to some other sources, the family descends from members of the Byzantine imperial House of Komnenos who managed to escape after the Ottoman conquest of Constantinople and eventually settled in Southern Russia.